 Marjan Hill is another great vantage point to take in Split’s spectacular city views.
 From the city center, it’s only a 10 minute walk to the very edge of the park.
 There’s a little restaurant at the top of the stairs, Vidilica, that’s a great spot to have an espresso and breakfast!

 Our Airbnb was on the way to the top of Marjan Hill, hence the amazing views.

 The Riva is the main street in Old Town Split.
 It’s the stretch of shops and restaurants along Split’s main harbor.
 Flanked by palm trees, the Riva is a great spot to spend an hour exploring!
 Since it’s the busiest part of the city, the restaurants and shops on the Riva tend to be a bit more expensive than the rest of Old Town, but the scenery is worth an extra couple bucks on a sunny day!

-And Take Pictures with the Split Sign
+Take a Tourist Pic with the Split Sign

 As cheesy as it is, taking pictures with the “Split” sign is a must on your Split itinerary.

-The Mestrovic Art Gallery
+Tour the Mestrovic Art Gallery

 The Mestrovic Gallery is the perfect way to spend a rainy day in Split!
 Ivan Mestrovic was one of the most prominent Croatian artists of the 20th century and the gallery showcases hundreds of his most famous paintings and sculptures.

-Split’s Game of Thrones Museum
+The Game of Thrones Museum

 Most fans picture Dubrovnik when they think of GoT, but Split also has its fair share of filming locations.
 In fact, Split recently opened their Game of Thrones museum!
 Although most of the exhibits are prop recreations by locals, my favorite part are the photographs showing scenes from the show and their corresponding filming locations in or around Split.
 It’s exciting to walk around Old Town and realize you’re standing in the spot famous scenes were filmed.